wjdavis90/Omics_lab_server/useful_unix_commands.md

 	-A include number of lines coming after the pattern -B include number of lines coming before the pattern -c counts the number of times a pattern occurs
+	-o return only the pattern and not the whole line

 gzip	compress/decompress .gz files